levaidaniel/kc/INSTALL.md

     $ make -f Makefile.linux install

 ### Options
-These are environment variables passed to _make_ (the value doesn't matter, only the definitions).
+These are environment variables passed to _make_ (the value doesn't matter, only the definition).

   - `HAVE_PCRE=y`

-    Turn on regexp support in searches.
+    Enable Perl-compatible regular expression support while searching.
 Needs libpcre (see above).

+    Note: POSIX regex is supported by default, without the need of the PCRE library and thus this option.
   - `HAVE_LIBSCRYPT=y`

     Turn on scrypt KDF support.
 Needs libscrypt (see above).